andrepucas/RisingWaters/Documentation/DJD1_GDD.md

 ## __Game "World"__

 During the **first half** of the game Arthur is running through hallways trying to escape the water that is flooding the ship.
 Then he gets hit with a table in the face and is knocked unconscious.
 </br>
 During the **second half** he wakes up on top of a table floating on the water, the ship now is fully sideways and the water is quickly rising.
-Arthur uses a stick he finds by his side to navigate through ship avoiding debris and getting stuck.
+Arthur uses the falling debris to stay on top of the water and to try to escape from the ship.

 ## __Game Agents__